radiantearth/stac-spec/collection-spec/collection-spec.md

 It is recommended to use [JSON Schema draft-07](https://json-schema.org/specification-links.html#draft-7) to align with the JSON Schemas provided by STAC.
 Empty schemas are not allowed.

+For an introduction to JSON Schema, see "[Learn JSON Schema](https://json-schema.org/learn/)".

 ## Media Type for STAC Collections

 A STAC Collection is a JSON file ([RFC 8259](https://tools.ietf.org/html/rfc8259)), and thus should use the